LinkedDataFragments/CityBench-Amazon/README.md

   Next to this, you also MUST be able to ssh to them using the `remote-admin` account with password `remote-admin`.
 (Unsafe, I know, but otherwise manual experiment setup work would even be worse...)
 * Each client machine MUST be able to ping `server`.
 Eventually, it MUST be able to connect to it over port `3001` for accessing the TPF interface, but this will only work once the TPFQS experiment is running.

+## Starting
+* The experiment is started by running `./start-server.sh <server host>`, this will also remove any previous test output, so make sure you download that on beforehand.
+  This script will block until the Docker container has been started, after that the container will be running as a daemon.
+* Once the experiment is finished, results can be downloaded to the current directory using `./fetch.sh <server host>`.

+## Notes
+* If something was changed to the benchmark, just run `sudo rm -rf /var/tmp/citybench/container` on the server and it will be redownloaded during next run.
+* To make sure everything remains clean on the server, make sure to call `sudo docker kill` on all in `sudo docker ps a` and `sudo docker rm` on all in `sudo docker ps -a`.
+  You can also remove the citybench container by calling `sudo docker rmi citybench`.
+  Don't remove containers with force, since this may corrupt the docker engine and a (server) reinstall may be required.